-- Plasvacc products must remain frozen until required
+- Plasvacc plasma products must remain frozen until required

 - Treatment units should be handled with care, frozen bags of plasma are easily damaged